 Which Soy Foods are OK, and which aren’t?

 What does the research say?
 We have an abundance of credible evidence demonstrating the health benefits of whole soy foods, which continually supports the stance that whole soy foods are beneficial, even in women with breast cancer.
 A 2011 study presented at the American Association for Cancer Research reported that in a study of over 16,000 women, those who consumed soy had a 15% reduced risk of recurrence of breast cancer.
 The researchers stated that the concerns about the detrimental effects of soy are not observed in the populations studied.

 Soy foods should be consumed in their WHOLE state and as minimally processed as possible (soymilk, tofu, edamame, miso, and tempeh).
-I always recommend purchasing only organic, non-GMO soy foods.
-Use a little soymilk on your oatmeal, include some marinated tofu in a stir fry, snack on some edamame, or try an occasional tofu-based dessert.
+I always recommend purchasing only organic, or at least non-GMO soy foods.
+Use a little soymilk on your oatmeal, include some marinated tofu in a stir fry, try a tofu scramble for breakfast, snack on some edamame, or try an occasional tofu-based pudding..

 The foods to be avoided contain Isolated Soy Protein.
 The bean’s protein is extracted and included in many processed foods, such as fake burgers, tofu hot dogs, protein powders, energy bars, snack bars, cereals, bread, fruit juices, and many junk foods.
-Isolated soy protein is linked to several health problems and is known to promote inflammation and increase IGF-1 growth hormones.
+Isolated soy protein is linked to several health problems and is known to promote inflammation and increase IGF-1 growth hormones which promote cancer initiation.

 The Bottom Line: Soy is not a cure-all for every disease, nor is it a poison.
 It’s merely a bean.
 If you like soy foods, there is no need to restrict them because of health concerns.
 Enjoy them in their whole forms as part of a well-balanced, plant-structured diet.
 The totality of your diet matters most.
 If you don’t like soy foods, there’s no need to consume them.